-The CICA is a government organisation that can pay money (compensation) to people who have been physically or mentally injured because they were the blameless victim of a violent crime.
-They make awards that range from £1,000 to £500,000,
+CICA is a government organisation that can pay compensation to people who have been physically or mentally injured as a blameless victim of a violent crime, including terrorist attack.
+Awards range from £1,000 to £500,000.

-- To recognise injuries, physical and mental, due to criminal assault.
+- To recognise physical and mental injuries due to criminal assault.

 - For bereavement as a result of a criminal assault, including, in some cases, compensation for the lost earnings of the person who has been killed.

-- Your injury must have been caused by a criminal assault that happened in England, Scotland or Wales (Northern Ireland has its own scheme).
+- Your injury must have been caused by a criminal assault in England, Scotland or Wales (Northern Ireland has its own scheme).

-- Your CICA criminal assault compensation application must be lodged within two years of your assault, although this is discretionary and often waived.
+- Your compensation application must be lodged within two years of the assault, although this is discretionary and can be waived.

-- You should have reported the criminal assault to the police and fully co-operated with them.
+- You must have reported the criminal assault to the police and fully co-operated with them.

-To be successful in any CICA criminal assault compensation claim, you must be able to prove that you have been the innocent victim of a violent crime.
-If the CICA considers you to have provoked or willingly participated in the criminal assault, it could refuse or reduce personal injury compensation.
-This could also happen if you have a record of violence or have a criminal conviction.
+To be successful in any CICA compensation claim, you must be able to prove that you are the innocent victim of a violent crime.
+If CICA considers you provoked or willingly participated in the criminal assault, it could refuse or reduce personal injury compensation.
+The same is true if you have a record of violence or a criminal conviction.

-- Jill Greenfield acted for Amanda Lawson who was recovered the highest award of damages for pain and suffering from a civil rape case - one of only a very few civil rape cases ever to be pursued in the UK.
-You can read more about Amanda's story in the Guardian, the Telegraph and the Daily Mail.
-(Lawson v Glaves-Smith, Executor for the Estate of Dawes).
+- Jill Greenfield acted for Amanda Lawson (Lawson v Glaves-Smith, Executor for the Estate of Dawes) who recovered the highest award of damages for pain and suffering from a civil rape case - one of only a very few civil rape cases pursued in the UK.
+Read about the case in the Guardian, the Telegraph and the Daily Mail.

-- Jennifer Buchanan acted for an individual who obtained the maximum £500,000 award from the CICA for a student, assaulted outside a night club and who will suffer life long problems.
+- Jennifer Buchanan obtained the maximum £500,000 award from CICA for a student assaulted outside a night club, who will suffer life-long health problems.
 Read about it here.

 - Jill Greenfield and Mark Bowman acted for a young man who suffered injuries as a baby and who recovered £5.5 million.
-It should be noted that this case pre dated the CICA cap imposed of £500,000.
-Read about it here.
+(This case pre-dates the CICA cap of £500,000).
+Read the case study.